 …it is precisely the uniqueness of our existence in the world, the irretrievability of our lifetime, the irrevocability of everything with which we fill it – or leave unfulfilled – that gives our existence significance.
 But it is not only the uniqueness of an individual life as a whole that gives it importance, but it is also the uniqueness of every day, every hour, every moment that represents something that loads our existence with the weight of a terrible yet so beautiful responsibility!

 Kant’s well-known maxim, which goes like this: “Live as if you were living for the second time and as if you acted the first time as wrongly as you are about to act now.”

 Individuality can only be valuable when it is not individuality for its own sake but individuality for the human community.

 … life itself means being questioned, means answering; each person must be responsible for their own existence.
-Life no longer appears to us as a given, but as something given over to us, it is a sk in every moment.
-This, therefore, means that it can only become more meaningful the more difficult it becomes.
+Life no longer appears to us as a given, but as something given over to us… This, therefore, means that it can only become more meaningful the more difficult it becomes.

 “Life is not something, it is the opportunity for something!”

 On The Meaning and Value of Life II:

 … If life has a meaning, then suffering must also have a meaning.

 It is the case that the abnormal reaction (agitated, emotional) to an abnormal situation represents normal behavior.